NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         {
             // update block = right block of block
             // update slot = 0
-            // continue to the next execution
+            continue;  // continue to the beginning of this while loop }
-        }

         // if slot is free skip the loop